Managing Life Stressors Helps to Reduce Infant Mortality

-Participants in the Collaborative Improvement and Innovation Network to Reduce Infant Mortality (Infant Mortality CoIIN) are working to reduce the U.S.’s infant mortality rate and improve birth outcomes.
+Participants in the Collaborative Improvement and Innovation Network to Reduce Infant Mortality (Infant Mortality CoIIN) worked to reduce the U.S.’s infant mortality rate and improve birth outcomes.
 By addressing the underlying causes of infant mortality, in particular, stress, teams hope to reduce infant deaths overall, as well as close the disparity gap between white and black babies.
-Below we profile two IM CoIIN teams tackling different aspects of stress for pregnant women in their states.
+Below we profile two IM CoIIN teams who tackled different aspects of stress for pregnant women in their states.

-A second intervention is aimed at improving access to 17P progesterone, a medicine that can help prevent premature birth.
+A second intervention aimed at improving access to 17P progesterone, a medicine that can help prevent premature birth.
 Progesterone is a hormone that a woman's body makes naturally during pregnancy.
-Extra progesterone for some women can help to prevent a preterm birth, if they experienced one with a first child.
+Extra progesterone for some women and birthing people can help to prevent a preterm birth, if they experienced one with a first child.

 - Continue to put data in front of budget decision makers.
 How many pre-term births are there and where are the disparities?
 What is the infant mortality rate across various populations?
 Force people to look at disparity.

 - Be persistent and take the long view.
 This work takes time.

 - Continue to raise awareness about infant mortality any way you can.
 Speak at conferences, go on your local talk radio, write an article—keep talking about it.

 - Talk to people and organizations working with the population experiencing the disparity.
 Get to know the community first.